Chief Executive Officermartin@ecfoundation.org

 Elizabeth Bonkink is the Communications Team Lead at ECF.
 She holds a degree in Communications and a diploma in radio, television journalism.
 She has worked on the Vital Signs project since its inception at the organization, and is one of the contributing voices to The Well Endowed Podcast.
 Elizabeth has more than a decade working in charities and non-profits and over 20 years in marketing and communications.
 She is a Rotarian with the Gateway club and is a graduate of the Rotary Leadership Institute.
 Originally from Ontario, she moved to Edmonton in 2013 and now lives in West End with her husband Gary.
 In her spare time, Elizabeth volunteers with NASAP (North Alberta Society for Animal Protection) fostering dogs, Edmonton Valley Zoo, and with Alberta Helping Animals Society.

 Andrew Paul is a Communications Associate at ECF.
 He started working at ECF in 2011, where he coordinates the production of ECF's quarterly magazine Legacy in Action and hosts The Well Endowed Podcast.
 After graduating from MacEwan University’s Journalism Program in 2008, Andrew took up feature-writing for the now defunct SEE Magazine.
 He worked as SEE's web and features editor and won the Alberta Weekly Newspaper Association’s Award for Best News Story in 2010.
 He has also served as an editorial intern at Avenue Magazine Edmonton and co-founded Gypsy Church, a boutique publicity agency specializing in services for non-profit and arts organizations.
-Andrew currently sits on the board of Punctuate!
-Theatre and produces the award-winning podcast I Don’t Get It.
+In his spare time he also produces the award-winning podcast I Don’t Get It.